Virginia moving quickly to make expanded absentee voting permanent

 The House version of the bill includes several other technical changes, including clarifying policy that allows someone to cast a provisional ballot if they register absentee but decide to vote in person and making it easier to get on the permanent absentee voter rolls.

-“We ought to be about making it as easy as possible to exercise the franchise so that as many people as are eligible can participate in the vote,” said Sen. Creigh Deeds (D-Bath), who sponsored the Senate version of the bill.
+“We ought to be about making it as easy as possible to exercise the franchise so that as many people as are eligible can participate in the vote,” said Sen. R. Creigh Deeds (D-Bath), who sponsored the Senate version of the bill.
 Last year’s temporary changes “just changed the game completely,” he said, leading to a historic turnout.

 Virginia only passed no-excuse absentee voting last year, after Democrats took control of both chambers of the General Assembly.
 Republicans have resisted the changes, arguing that they open the door to fraud.